Table of Contents

 We may collect, store and use the following kinds of personal information:

 We may use both “session” cookies and “persistent” cookies on the website.
-We will use the session cookies to: keep track of you whilst you navigate the website; and other uses.
-We will use the persistent cookies to: enable our website to recognise you when you visit.
+We will use the session cookies to keep track of you whilst you navigate the website; and for other uses.
+We will use persistent cookies to: enable our website to recognize you when you visit.

-Our advertisers/payment services providers may also send you cookies.
+Our advertisers/payment service providers may also send you cookies.

 Our advertising services providers may send you cookies for the purpose of enabling the service of advertisements based on your previous visits to our website.